 - 2 tablespoons cocoa powder, sifted

-- Preheat oven to 350ºF.
-Lightly grease a 9x5-inch loaf pan.
+- Preheat your oven to 350ºF, and lightly grease a 9x5-inch loaf pan.

-- In a separate bowl, mix together the almond milk and vanilla.
+- In a small bowl, stir together the almond milk and vanilla.

-- In a separate large bowl, cream together the margarine and sugar until light and creamy.
-Add the yogurt and mix until all combined.
+- In a large bowl, cream the buttery spread or sticks and sugar with a hand mixer until light and creamy.
+Add the yogurt and mix until combined.
 Add the flour mixture in two additions, alternating with the vanilla almond milk, mixing after each addition until ingredients are just combined.

 - Remove ½ cup of the batter to another bowl and mix the cocoa powder into it to make a small amount of chocolate batter.